 How to get a ruling and a refund:

 The Canada Revenue Agency (CRA) determines “arm’s length” by having you request an EI Ruling.
 If your family member is deemed insurable, your business and your relative continues paying into EI.
-If they are deemed uninsurable, you can request a refund to receive premiums that both your business and your relative paid over the last three tax years.
+If they are deemed uninsurable, you can request a refund to receive premiums that both your business and your relative paid over the last three tax years - this could be thousands of dollars!.

 Here are five steps to ensure a smooth Ruling and Refund process: